 One moment please, the page is loading....|

-|Morren Galleries, founded by Eric Morren in 1993, has three locations in The Netherlands.
-Since its founding, Morren Galleries has become well known for the promotion of contemporary figurative artists from both The Netherlands and countries around the world.
-For almost two decades Morren Galleries has exhibited hundreds of artists, ranging from emerging to established. |
+|Morren Galleries, founded by Eric Morren in 1993, has two locations in The Netherlands.
+Since its founding Morren Galleries has become well known for the promotion of contemporary figurative artists from both The Netherlands and countries around the world. |

 MORPHO FINE ART PHOTOGRAPHY

 Recently (Jan.
 2013) Morren decided to create a new stage for it's photographers: MORPHO Fine Art Photography, a pop-up gallery that manifests itself on different locations such as artfairs and special (art)events.
 MORPHO was present at the RAW Art Fair Rotterdam (2013, 2014) and at the KunstRai Amsterdam (2013, 2014).